Cedar Waxwings capture Insects at Milliken Park

-Bob and I patiently waited for one of the elegant birds to land in closer proximity to ourselves,
+Bob and I patiently waited for one of the elegant birds to land in closer proximity to ourselves.

-and were ecstatic when one of them afforded us a grand view of its sleek plumage, rakish black mask and the perky crest on top of its head.
+We were ecstatic when one of them afforded us a grand view of its sleek plumage, rakish black mask and the perky crest on top of its head.
 Setting off the cinnamon brown and grey feathers are the trademark yellow tip on the tail and bright red wax-like tips on the wing feathers.
 It was at about that time that Bob and I became distracted by the appearance of two Trumpeter Swans gliding along silently on the still surface of the pond.
 We hastened over to the observation deck for a look because never before in the past had we seen these types of Swans in Milliken Park.

 It was as we observed the Trumpeter Swans from the wooden deck that we became aware of dozens of Cedar Waxwings swooping through the air over the pond, performing aerial twists and turns to take advantage of the bounty of insects that thrive next to the marshy shore.
 I soon tired of trying to grab a photo while the birds were airborne, and turned my attentions to a shrub loaded with red berries on the other side of the deck railing.